Admission: Entry-Level Masters of Occupational Therapy Program (MOT)

 Thank you for your interest in our Occupational Therapy Program!
 James Madison University’s Masters of Occupational Therapy Program begins with a summer session each year in early June.

 This program is offered for students who are interested in becoming occupational therapists (OTR).
 This program is designed for students who have earned a baccalaureate degree prior to the MOT Program’s June start date.
 Applicants must also submit proof that they have successfully completed all admission requirements as noted.

 The deadline for application materials is December 1.

 - Students applying for the Graduate level MOT Program must complete the online applications by using the how to apply button on the James Madison University Graduate School homepage.
 You will be asked to upload your personal statement, unofficial transcripts and also complete the Prerequisite Course Checklist as part of the application.
 Only students applying to the Occupational Studies (undergraduate) need to send a paper application form directly to the Occupational Therapy office.
 All MOT applicants should use the online form from the Graduate School.

-- Request transcripts to be sent to the Graduate School
+- Request your GRE scores to be sent to the Graduate School using code 5392

-- The following items should be mailed to the OT Office:
+- The following items should be mailed directly to the OT Office: